johanfrisk/lean-intro/index.md

 ##### Navigate in these four ways:
 1. If you go *horisonally* to the right you will see the slides in sequence.
-2. If you go *down* on any step you will find a written instruction and,
+2. If you go *down* on any step you will find additional information and,
 3. if you hit *'esc'* you will see a navigational view of all the slides.
 4. If you press *'s'* anywhere you come to the presenter's window.